-In November 2014, Maine voters approved an $8,000,000 bond referendum to support Maine agriculture, facilitate economic growth in natural resource based industries, and monitor human health threats related to ticks, mosquitoes, and bedbugs through the creation of a Plant, Animal, and Insect Laboratory administered by University of Maine Cooperative Extension.
+In November 2014, Maine voters approved an $8,000,000 bond referendum to support Maine agriculture, facilitate economic growth in natural resource based industries, and monitor human health threats related to ticks, mosquitoes, and bedbugs through the creation of a new diagnostic and research laboratory administered by University of Maine Cooperative Extension.

-Explore the ways the new Plant, Animal, and Insect Laboratory will benefit Maine:
+Explore the ways the new UMaine Extension Diagnostic and Research Laboratory will benefit Maine:

 - Protecting the natural resource based economy